edew/edew.github.io/content/blog/hamming-weight.md

 count += 1
 ```

 Is `number` still greater than zero?
-No!
-So we're done and the number of 1 bits in the original value of `number` is given by the value of `count`, which is `2` in this case.
+No, so we're done!
+The number of 1 bits in the original value of `number` is given by the value of `count`, which is `2` in this case.

 ## Further examples